-4.5.1 PPPoE Bridge Mode Configuration
+4.3.8 PPPoE Bridge Mode Configuration

-If you mark the Enable PPPoE bridge mode check box, the router will activate the PPPoE bridge protocol.
+If you mark the Enable PPPoE bridge mode check box, the router activates the PPPoE bridge protocol.
 PPPoE (point-to-point over ethernet) is a network protocol for encapsulating Point-to-Point Protocol (PPP) frames inside Ethernet frames.
-This bridge mode allows you to create a PPPoE connection from a device behind the router.
+The bridge mode allows you to create a PPPoE connection from a device behind the router.
 For example, a PC connected to the ETH port of the router.
 You assign the IP address of the SIM card to the PC.

-For SmartMotion ST355 routers only: If you enable PPPoE bridge mode, it is not possible to use SMS Configuration features - the router will not send SMSs and you cannot control the router via SMS!
-The Send SMS feature in the Administration section will not work.
+For SmartFlex SR306 and SmartFlex SR307 routers: If you enable PPPoE bridge mode, it is not possible to use SMS Configuration features - the router will not send SMS and you can not control the router via SMS!
+Send SMS feature in Administartion section will not work.
 Also in Mobile WAN Status there will be no signal strength data displayed.
-This is caused by the use of the same channel for sending AT commands in the cellular module in this version of the router.
+This is caused by using the same channel for sending AT commands in the cellular module in this version of the router.
 If the channel is occupied by AT commands for PPPoE bridge, there is no place for SMS AT commands.

-The changes in settings will be applied after clicking the Apply button.
+The changes in settings will apply after clicking the Apply button.

-4.6 PPPoE Configuration
+4.4 PPPoE Configuration